troach06/EngageAR/README.txt

 Version: Unity 2017.4.1 f1

-Engage AR is a social demo developed using ARCore and IBM Watson.
+Engage AR is an augmented reality conversational demo developed using ARCore and IBM Watson.

 The Watson services utilized are Assistant, Speech To Text, and Text To Speech.